harm-less/ng-ui-router-styles/README.md

 [![npm version](https://badge.fury.io/js/betsol-ng-ui-router-styles.svg)](http://badge.fury.io/js/betsol-ng-ui-router-styles)

-This module for Angular.js allows you to specify different CSS resources for different routes/states.
-It will load required resources on enter and release on exit.
-This will allow you to split your application into fully-independent sections.
+This module for Angular.js [UI Router][ui-router] allows you to specify CSS-resources for different states.
+It will make sure that specified styles are loaded before the state is rendered.

+With it, you could split your application into fully-independent layout sections and get rid of style conflicts once and for all!

 ## Features

-- Simple installation
+- Simple installation, no directives needed
 - Straightforward and flexible resource definition
-- Supports [ui-router][ui-router]
 - Supports named resources with ability to override them down the chain
-- Fires event when all CSS resources are loaded
+- All CSS is loaded during the `resolve` stage

-> Original `ng-route` is not yet supported.
-> Please consider using `ui-router` instead.

 ## Installation